Sounder

 Story & Plot Summary: Sounder

-Quick Plot Summary: Sounder is a Drama film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1972, Sounder is a Drama film directed by Martin Ritt.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Cicely Tyson.

 Ending Explained: Sounder